days

 Because both conditions involve hormonal imbalance, some of the same methods can be used to improve symptoms for both PCOS and menopause.
 Lifestyle modifications can significantly improve your quality of life.

 Because of the increased risk of insulin resistance, weight gain can be a substantial problem when PCOS and menopause come together.
-Studies show that losing only 5 percent of body weight can make a big difference for PCOS patients who are overweight.
+Studies show that losing only 5% of body weight can make a big difference for PCOS patients who are overweight.

 Practice Good Sleep Hygiene